 Cases can be bought in different sizes such as midi towers, full tower, server tower and desktop cases.
 However the common options are either mid tower or desk top cases.
 You may consider either depending on the place of use so that you can achieve better use of space.

-If you are regularly inside your PC swapping things over or testing things you may want a larger case to allow you more room to get things in and out more easily and to give you extra space for additional drives.
+If you are regularly inside your PC swapping things over or testing things you may decided a larger case is better, as it allows you more space.
+To get things in and out more easily and to give you extra space for additional drives.

 Cases start from £10 and climb to well over £100 dependant on the materials and the rated power supply.
 For a typical mid tower case with a Power Supply (PSU) you should be looking at around £40min.